 By 2020, it’s estimated that over 200 million searches per month will be vocal.
 All of this activity is driving the self-perpetuating cycle that is AI; the more it’s used, the more data there is to train the machine, the more accurate it becomes and the more it’s accepted.

-MindMeld conducted two surveys of smartphone users recently across the US and saw that significantly more than half of users, in all age groups, use voice assistants and search.
+MindMeld conducted two surveys of smartphone users recently across the U.S. They uncovered that significantly more than half of users, in all age groups, use voice assistants and search.

 Even those aged 65 and older are trying voice search!
 Users are putting voice search to use more frequently, as well.
 Many now use it daily or weekly to get results to their queries faster (voice search results come back 3x faster than other types of search) and when they need to be hands-free.

 There’s room for improvement, Elson said.
-In a recent survey, 13% of users indicated they’re dissatisfied with voice search.
+In a recent survey, 13% of users registered their dissatisfation with voice search.
 We tend to think of voice as an on-the-go service, but the leading use case is actually in the home, with 43% of respondents saying that’s where they use it.
 Voice needs to work in transit, but also across multiple devices in the home and at work.

 So what happens next?
-Elson recommends that forward-thinking marketers:
+Elson recommends that forward-thinking marketers do the following.

 - Utilize voice and language technology to spread outside the confines of smartphones, and include messaging apps even outside of tech by brands like Dominos, Whole Foods and others.